Ashley River Bridges – Charleston, South Carolina

 South Carolina | SC Picture Project | Charleston County Photos | Ashley River Bridges

 The historic Ashley River Bridges cross the Ashley River in Charleston.
-The first bridge, pictured on the left, opened in 1926 and is dedicated to South Carolina’s deceased soldiers from World War I. It is known as the Ashley River Memorial Bridge and is one of four remaining drawbridges in our state.
+The first bridge, pictured on the left, opened in 1926 and is dedicated to the South Carolina soldiers who died during World War I. It is known as the Ashley River Memorial Bridge and is one of four remaining drawbridges in our state.

-The second bridge, on the right, is also a drawbridge and was added in the 1960s to accommodate the growing traffic traveling between the Charleston peninsula and West Ashley.
+The second bridge, on the right, is also a drawbridge and was added in 1961 to accommodate the growing traffic between the Charleston peninsula and West Ashley.
 It is part of Savannah Highway (US 17).
 The bascule bridge stretches 1633.9 feet in full, with its largest span extending 160.1 feet.
 The deck is 40 feet wide.